codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 Let's see how to achieve this for a single team, the Hulk team.

 1. **Create Git repo for the Hulk team**
-  Create the Git repo where the developers in the Hulk can store their application manifests.
+  Create the Git repo where the developers in the Hulk team can store their application manifests.
 Make sure to grant write permissions only for members of the Hulk team.
-  Let's call the Git repo `marvel-hulk-apps`.
+  Let's call the Git repo `marvel-hulk-team-apps`.

 1. **Create destination namespace for deployment**
   Create the namespace on the cluster to which Hulk applications can be deployed.
-Let's call it, `hulk-apps`.
+Let's call it, `team-marvel-zone`.

 1. **Create a Restricted Git Source**
   Create the Restricted Git Source for the Hulk team that will define the namespace to which to deploy application manifests, and the namespace to which to deploy the applications themselves.